MrAAAswat/PokemonLikeEngine/2026OOPL_Final.md

 * **JSON Data Stores**:
 * `items.json` – item metadata, categories, buy/sell prices, effects.
 * `pokemon.json` / `moves.json` – base stats, types, growth rates, move power/accuracy.
+* * `pkmn_animations` – all the data related to the frames of attack animations with positioning and images and timing.
 * `encounters.json` – maps locations to encounterable Pokémon with spawn weights.
 * `npcs.json` – defines NPC dialogue trees, shop inventories, and action triggers (Heal, Warp, Battle, etc.).
+* `props.json` - defines all the properties of props such as textures, visual offsets and if they animate (Always, When Stepped on, never)